-Internet Access and Videoconferencing Services are provided solely for educational purposes and for use in connection with official duties, subject to these Acceptable Use Guidelines.
+Internet Access (provided via A T & T) and Videoconferencing Services (provided via Region 12 Telecommunications Network) are provided solely for educational purposes and for use in connection with official duties, subject to these Acceptable Use Guidelines.

 PRIVILEGES

 Access to the Corsicana ISD Telecommunications Network is a privilege, not a right.
 All users shall be required to acknowledge receipt and understanding of all administrative regulations governing use of the system services and shall agree in writing to allow monitoring of their use and to comply with such regulations and guidelines.